saloniamatteo/Arch/README.txt

 14) Install sudo: pacman -S sudo

+(for example I chose "matteo" so I will replace "<user>" with "matteo")

 15) Add a new user: useradd -m <user>
 15.1) Add a password to the user: passwd <user>
 15.2) Add the user to necessary groups: